Silver Rain Games will make a game for EA Originals

 Salim added, “Respect is at the forefront of our minds as we make games.
 Respect for both the player and the developer.
 Respect for the developer, listening to them and giving them the space to creatively explore.
 And respect for the player as they give their time to experience the content we create.
 With that at it’s core, it gives us a good base to create content we’re proud of.”

-The team is working with Matt Bilbey, executive vice president of strategic growth at EA, and the EA Originals team.
-EA Originals is also publishing It Takes Two, the new romcom co-op game from Josef Fares’ Hazelight Studios.
+The team is working with Matt Bilbey, the executive vice president of strategic growth at EA, and the EA Originals team.
+EA Originals is also publishing It Takes Two, the new rom-com co-op game from Josef Fares’ Hazelight Studios.

-“I think we grew ridiculously fast but this was one of our hard learnings,” Phillips said.
+“I think we grew ridiculously fast, but this was one of our hard learnings,” Phillips said.
 “We have been taking time to reassess and evaluate who we are as a studio and are now in a position where we can really let our teams explore just what they are able to do!
 We are also hiring to grow again.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: